terentyevkirill/othr-ajp-labs/FluentInterfacesDSL/src/main/java/game/nested/README.md

 # "Nested" Grammar

-Now lets slightly change how `Player`s’ attributes are added.
+`Player`s’ attributes are added in more fluent way - with method nesting.
-See the following syntax diagram and code snippet in order to change your implementation.
+Using imported static methods we can set specific attributes of `Player`s class.

 ## Grammar diagram